uchicago-library/lucy/README.md

 ```

 ## Creating a Flask app for OCHRE
-Now lets create a simple flask app to serve this content up in a web server.
+Now let's create a simple flask app to serve this content up in a web server.
 Start by using pip to install the flask package into your virtual environment:

 ```console
 $ pip install flask